nonlocalmodels/NLMech/README.md

 * Docker files to build the code using the [Fedora packages](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/Fedora) or [build all dependencies](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/FedoraAll),
 * [Scripts](https://github.com/nonlocalmodels/HPCBuildInfrastructure) to build the code on HPC systems.

-If you just interested in running the application, we provide a Doker image with the [latest sucessful build](https://github.com/nonlocalmodels/NLMech/packages/384758) of the main branch.
+If you just interested in running the application, we provide a Doker image with the [latest Successful build](https://github.com/nonlocalmodels/NLMech/packages/384758) of the main branch.
 For writing your own
 [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) files, we provide a bunch of [examples](https://nonlocalmodels.github.io/examples/).

 If you encounter any bug or want to submit a feature request, please generate an [issue](https://github.com/nonlocalmodels/NLMech/issues) on GitHub.